European shares snap winning run as earnings disappoint

 The STOXX Europe 600 banking index has risen nearly 30 percent since late June 2013 as investors piled into stocks exposed to the European domestic recovery.

-Bucking the sector trend was Germany's Commerzbank , which rose 1.3 percent after posting a small profit in the fourth quarter of 2013.
+Bucking the sector trend was Germany's Commerzbank , which rose 2.8 percent after posting a small profit in the fourth quarter of 2013 and showing its restructuring had gained traction.

-Britain's Rolls Royce, the world's second-largest aircraft engine maker, was the top faller on the FTSEurofirst 300, down 16.8 percent, after it forecast declining defence aerospace and marine revenues in 2014.

 Europe bourses in 2014: